 3. Quality requirements: (see DiPAV Annex 2)

-1. Interoperability: Similar provisions apply here as for DiGA.
-An interoperable export of data must be offered in both machine-readable and human-readable/printable form.
-The DiPA must also allow medical devices used by users to be connected if data from them is required.
+• Interoperability: Similar provisions apply here as for DiGA.
+Interoperable data export must be available in both machine-readable and human-readable/printable formats.
+The DiPA must also allow for the integration of medical devices used by users, provided that data from those devices is required.

 What is a nursing benefit?